 Millions are deprived of Scripture and the ability to read and write in their language.
-WYCLIFFE offers hope and freedom through Bible translation and literacy.
-Bring freedom.
-Change lives!
+WYCLIFFE offers hope by creating writing systems, teaching literacy, and translating the Bible worldwide.

 Why do we exist?

 Wycliffe believes that everyone deserves to have the Bible in a language they clearly understand.
 This belief began over ninety years ago, when Cakchiquel-speaking men in Guatemala expressed concern to William Cameron Townsend that the Bible was not available in their language.
 Townsend resolved to translate it for them, and ten years later the Cakchiquel had the Bible in their language.
 He officially formed Wycliffe in 1942 to continue providing Bible translation for other languages around the world that still needed it.

 Wycliffe has made great strides since its inception, but more than 209 million people—representing almost two thousand languages—still do not have any Scripture in a language and form they can understand clearly.
 Additionally, there are over a billion more who have projects that have begun in their language but still may take many years to finish.
 Wycliffe offers them opportunity, freedom, and hope through Bible translation.

 What have you accomplished?